Andrew1013-development/carousel/README.md

 ```
 Modify any values deemed necessary as laid out in the comments.
 ### Step 4: Widget Setup
+Paste this into your Glance instance's `glance.yml` file, under the property `widgets`:
 ```yaml
 - type: custom-api
   title: Image Carousel (Experimental)